 Co-owners of Ozark Aerosports, Dr. Richard Dawe and his wife, Chris, have partnered with Ozarka College to offer two $500 scholarships.
-The scholarships are to be awarded this fall semester to one male and one female aviation student who are currently attending Ozarka College.
+The scholarships are to be awarded in the fall semester to one male and one female aviation student who are currently attending Ozarka College.

 "We are happy to provide support to students aspiring to a career in aviation, " said Chris Dawe.
 "There is unlimited opportunity and it's especially exciting to see young women pursuing careers as professional pilots. "

 The funds are to be allocated to flight fees for the students.
-Applications are now available and the deadline to apply will be September 1st of each year.
+Applications are available each fall and must be submitted by September 1st of each year.

 AAOA was incorporated as an Arkansas Nonprofit Corporation in 1985 “to serve the interests of the owners and operators of all airports in the State of Arkansas.”
 Our purpose is to provide a network for the exchange of information and the transfer of experience gained among the members to help in the operation and management of airports.
 We promote the value of aviation and airports to the community, provide a unified voice in support of airports to the State Legislature and the Congress of the United States, promote aviation safety and provide scholarships for students pursuing a career in aviation.
 AAOA is a proactive organization that supports all Arkansas airports.

-Applications are available and have a deadline to apply of September 30th.
+Applications are available each fall and must be submitted by September 30th of each year.
 AAOA typically awards one $1000 scholarship annually.
 Learn more here

 Arkansas Aviation Historical Society